 Despite the harsh conditions the horses have thrived on the reserve.
 During the late 1980s and early 1990s the population exceeded capacity.
 This led to massive malnutrition and several deaths.
 Since the horses are considered a cultural resource, management action was required using a birth control program.
 This coupled with natural mortality helped the population get near the target number of 30 horses.

-The reserve's staff from the Beaufort office oversees the horse management.
+The Beaufort reserve's staff oversees the horse management.
 Individual horses are identified, photographed and maintained.
 Each horse is tracked for births, general health, social habits and eventually death.
 Beyond the birth control program, the horse population is treated as a wild herd.

 • Two nature trails can be reached at the northwest beach on Town Marsh.
 Both trails pass through man-made upland as well as natural marsh habitats.